 On January 3, 1948, Billboard listed "Don't You Think I Ought To Know" as the #24 most played juke box record of 1947.
 Louis Jordan not only held the #1 position (with "Ain't Nobody Here But Us Chickens"), but he had 9 other sides on the chart.
 When they gave the number of points each artist had amassed, Jordan had 433.
 The runner up (the King Cole Trio) got a mere 133 points.
 The Musical Notes received only 33.
 In the 40s, Louis Jordan completely dominated the charts.

 Then, RCA took a break.
 It wasn't until March 1948 that they released "All Dressed Up With A Broken Heart," coupled with the bouncy "My Baby Likes To Be-Bop."
+Also in March, they appeared at Mercur's Musical Bar in Pittsburgh.

 However, by this time, it was apparent that Egbert Victor had a drinking problem and he was in and out of the group for a while.
 There's an ad from April 1948 spotlighting an appearance by the Musical Notes at Emerson's Café, in Philadelphia.
 The group features "Gus Gordon, Radio And Recording Artist," as well as Shirley Moore "Pianist And Song Stylist," who had just left the Cats And The Fiddle.